 We work on systemic issues via litigation, investigations, monitoring and other policy change efforts, which are all focused on improving the lives of people with disabilities across New Hampshire.
 Our annual priorities document details how we allocate our limited resources to address the most critical issues facing people with disabilities across the state.

-A variety of federal and state grant programs enable us to provide legal advice or representation to hundreds of people with disabilities across the state in areas like special education, accessibility, employment discrimination, home and community-based services, and Medicaid.
+A variety of federal grants and other financial support enables us to provide legal advice or representation to hundreds of people with disabilities across the state in areas like special education, accessibility, employment discrimination, home and community-based services, and Medicaid.

 For over 40 years, we have worked to eliminate the barriers faced by people with disabilities to live their best and most integrated lives possible.
 This timeline highlights some of the major laws, cases, and events that have shaped and continue to inspire our work.